What is Euthyrox?

 How should I take Euthyrox?

-Take Euthyrox exactly as prescribed by your doctor.
+Take Euthyrox exactly as it was prescribed for you.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.

-Euthyrox works best if you take it on an empty stomach, at least 30 minutes before breakfast.
+Euthyrox works best if you take it on an empty stomach, 30 to 60 minutes before breakfast.
 Follow your doctor's dosing instructions and try to take the medicine at the same time each day.

 It may take several weeks before your body starts to respond to levothyroxine.
-Keep using Euthyrox even if you feel well.
-You may need to use Euthyrox for the rest of your life.
+Keep using this medicine even if you feel well.
+You may need to use levothyroxine for the rest of your life.

 You may need frequent medical tests.
-Tell any doctor, dentist, or surgeon who treats you that you are using levothyroxine.
+Tell any doctor, dentist, or surgeon who treats you that you are using Euthyrox.

 Store at room temperature away from moisture and heat.